Have you heard about “Inclusive Education”?

 Why this Site?

-During the last months I have been talking to the local Board of Education, school principals and teachers.
+During the last years I have been talking to Boards of Education, school principals and teachers.

-I have been reading Japanese laws, United Nation treaties, statements from Japanese government officials.
+I have been reading international treaties, Japanese laws, statements from Japanese government officials.

 The (majority of the) public education system in Japan is decades behind.
 People’s mindset seems to be stuck in the 1980s.

-At the moment, this site only summarizes some key points of the following:
+This site summarizes some key points of the following: